 Sally Ride became the first woman in space in 1983, when she was a part of the crew aboard the Challenger space shuttle.
 When Ride was asked questions like “Will the flight affect your reproductive organs?” during a pre-flight press conference, she responded by saying she only saw herself one way—as an astronaut.

 Best known for her refusal to give up her seat on the bus, Rosa Parks was a civil rights activist and played a pivotal role in the Montgomery bus boycott.
 Parks is known as the mother of the freedom movement and was the first woman to lie in honor in the Capitol Rotunda upon her death in 2005.

-Oprah Winfrey became North America’s first multi-billionaire black woman and has been ranked as the top black philanthropist in American history.
-Winfrey is widely recognized for her influence on society through media, like her talk show, The Oprah Winfrey Show, and namesake magazines.
+Oprah Winfrey became North America’s first multi-billionaire Black woman and has been ranked as the top Black philanthropist in American history.
+Winfrey is widely recognized for her influence on society through media, with her talk show, The Oprah Winfrey Show, and namesake magazines.